-"your Father will see what you do in private and" Matthew 6:7 they will be heard
+"your Father will see what you do in private and"

 Jesus is talking to a group of people about what they as individuals should and should not do.
 All occurrences of "you" and "your" in verses 5 and 7 are plural; in verse 6 they are singular, but in some languages they may need to be plural.